The Revenant (2015 film): Plot

+Fur trapper Hugh Glass watches as American soldiers burn down a Native American village on the Great Plains.

-In late 1823, fur trapper Hugh Glass guides Captain Andrew Henry's trappers through the territory of the present-day Dakotas.
-While he and his half-Pawnee son, Hawk, are hunting, the company's camp is attacked by an Arikara war party which is seeking to recover its Chief's abducted daughter, Powaqa.
-Many of the trappers are killed during the fight, and the rest of them escape onto a boat.
-Guided by Glass, the survivors travel to Fort Kiowa on foot because Glass believes that traveling downriver will make them vulnerable.
-After docking, the crew stashes the pelts near the shore.
+Years later, in late 1823, during the Arikara War, Glass guides Captain Andrew Henry's trappers through the unorganized territory of the present-day Dakotas.
+While he and his half-Pawnee son, Hawk, are hunting, the company's camp is attacked by an Arikara war party which is seeking to recover its chief's abducted daughter, Powaqa.
+Many of the trappers are killed during the fight, and the rest of them escape onto a flatboat.
+Guided by Glass, the survivors begin a trek to Fort Kiowa on foot because Glass believes traveling down the Missouri River will make them vulnerable.
+After docking, the crew stash their pelts near the shore.
+Some of the men continue the journey by boat but are later intercepted and killed by the Arikara.

-While he is scouting game, Glass is mauled and left near death by a female grizzly bear which is guarding its cubs.
-Trapper John Fitzgerald, fearing another Arikara attack, argues that the group must mercy-kill Glass and keep moving.
+While scouting game, Glass is mauled and left nearly dead by a grizzly bear.
+Fearing another Arikara attack, trapper John Fitzgerald argues that the group must mercy-kill Glass and keep moving.
 Henry agrees, but he is unable to pull the trigger.
-Instead, he offers money in order to pay someone to stay with Glass and bury him after he dies.
-When the only volunteers are Hawk and the young Jim Bridger, Fitzgerald agrees to stay for money, in order to recoup his losses from the abandoned pelts.
+Instead, he offers to pay anyone who will stay with Glass and bury him after he dies.
+When the only volunteers are Hawk and the young Jim Bridger, Fitzgerald, wanting the money to recoup his losses from the abandoned pelts, also agrees to stay.

-After the others leave, Fitzgerald attempts to smother Glass but he is neutralized by Hawk.
-Fitzgerald, afraid that Hawk's loud reaction to his attempt to kill Glass could alert Bridger, who is away gathering water, stabs Hawk to death as Glass watches helplessly.
+After the others leave, Fitzgerald attempts to smother Glass but is stopped when Hawk intervenes.
+Fitzgerald stabs Hawk to death as Glass watches helplessly.
 The next morning, Fitzgerald convinces Bridger, who is unaware of Hawk's murder, that the Arikara are approaching and they must abandon Glass.
-At first, Bridger protests, but he ultimately follows Fitzgerald after the latter leaves Glass half-buried alive in a makeshift grave.
-Bridger leaves his canteen, in which he engraved a spiral symbol, with Glass.
-After they depart, Fitzgerald admits that he lied about the approaching Arikara.
-When Fitzgerald and Bridger later meet Henry at the fort, Fitzgerald tells Henry that Glass died and Hawk vanished.
-Bridger is complicit in the lie about Glass's death, but he knows nothing about Hawk's murder.
+At first Bridger protests, but he ultimately follows Fitzgerald after the latter leaves Glass half-buried alive in a makeshift grave.
+Bridger leaves behind a canteen on which he had engraved a spiral symbol.
+The next morning, Bridger forces Fitzgerald to admit that there are no pursuing Arikara.
+They reach the fort, and Fitzgerald falsely reports to Henry that Hawk vanished and Glass died.
+Bridger is complicit in the lie about Glass's death, but remains unaware of Hawk's murder.